 Looking for a beautiful area to enjoy the outdoors in Western North Carolina?
-After a friend saw we enjoyed the Mt.
-Jefferson State Natural Area near West Jefferson in Ashe County, she recommended one of her nearby favorite spots.
+After a friend saw how much we loved the Mt.
+Jefferson State Natural Area near West Jefferson, she recommended one of her nearby favorite spots.
 Less than 13-miles from West Jefferson, the New River State Park is truly a hidden gem.

 Primarily known for its tubing and canoeing along the New River, the area also has some gorgeous hiking trails and nice camp sites.
 The New River State Park makes a great day or weekend trip from Boone, Asheville, or Charlotte.